kousu/ffl/oauth2/README.md

 You need not only self-sign your local machine.
 If you own domain.net and are testing on https://domain.net, you can self-sign with `../mkcert domain.net`, and your browser will accept the cert so long as you've imported `CA.crt`.

+Second, you need app keys.
+First, rename `credentials.yml.example` to `credentials.yml`.
+Then, for each provider, sign up for app keys.
+This is different for each provider, and managing these is the most tedious piece of configuration.
+Usually this means creating a developer account with the provider then finding the magic button buried in the settings that constructs an app.
+An "app" consists of at least a friendly name, an ID and a "secret".
+The ID/secret is a username/password pair for authenticating the app to the provider.
+ Some providers also demand that you tell them via their web UI what your callback URL is, or at least what domain you're planning to host on.
+ You can usually fill in "localhost" here, for testing, but don't rely on it.

+To find providers you can sign up, start with https://en.wikipedia.org/wiki/List_of_OAuth_providers Any provider listed in credentials.yml which has a corresponding provider hook in the code will be activated and listed on the WebUI.
+(to see the full list of implemented providers do ....)

+In theory, then you need to integrate the auth handler with the rest of your (web) app.
+For now, just make sure you have python-Flask installed and do `./wedo.py`